schmoogus/home-lab/README.md

 nothing major at all, but upgrades will come in the future.

+future hardware upgrades
+- EVERYTHING.
+- server rack, nothing tall, just a mini rack
+- more RAM, more storage (especially if i do a NAS server)
+- router / ethernet access (currently running thru wifi)
+- proxmox as a base for all my servers, no more running straight ubuntu

 currently running on it :
 - minecraft 1.21.5 server
 - hosted by AMP on Ubuntu 24.04.2 LTS